-In this Call, the funding will cover two years, running from 2/1/2011 through 1/31/2013.
+In this Call, the funding will cover two years, running from 2/1/2012 through 1/31/2014.
 While NYSG is accepting proposals for up to two years of work, only one year of support is awarded at a time.
 Continued support for the second year of a project will be contingent on demonstrated progress.
-One year projects also are welcome.
+Proposals for one-year projects are welcome.